 Aside from being highly skilled, trained therapists, Atlanta North’s clinicians are also familiar with the local schools attended by those they treat.
 This helps them develop better rapport and therapeutic relations with the students.

 Atlanta North offers a full continuum of care that sets it apart from many local clinics.
 Where other clinics might require families to wait three to six weeks to see a psychiatrist, Atlanta North keeps a nurse and a psychiatrist on staff, enabling new patients to see both in the same day.
-Making such necessary support readily available enables preteens, teens, and their families to receive the help they need as soon as possible.
+Making such necessary support readily available enables clients and their families to receive the help they need as soon as possible.

 When Atlanta North opened in 2020, it began by offering an intensive outpatient program (IOP).
 Once COVID-19 restrictions decreased in 2021, it started enrolling students in its partial hospitalization program (PHP).
-Both programs offer intensive, structured treatment to preteens, teens, and families struggling with mental health, with the PHP program providing a higher level of care.
+Both programs offer intensive, structured treatment to teens, young adults, and families struggling with mental health, with the PHP program providing a higher level of care.

 Depending on a patient’s needs, an IOP:

 - Is conducted during evenings to accommodate school and work commitments.

 - Is a minimum of 12 hours a week: three hours a day, four days per week.